MIC-DKFZ/AVID/README.md

     <avid:property key="timestamp">1638869608.3330662</avid:property>
 </avid:artefact>
 ```

 ### Session
 The session is a set of artefact that should be processed by a workflow.
 It can be seen as a "blackboard" which contains all the relevant metadata about the *data* in the form of *artefacts*.
 It can be read from and written to by the *actions*.
 The user can directly feed information about the initial input data to the session in the form of an xml file.
 It is also possible to gain insights into the current session by writing out the artefacts as items of an xml-file.

-AVID workflows are built using two types of scripts that users create:

 ### Datacrawler Script